 ABOUT WOOD SURFBOARD PLANS

 Jack Young is shown holding the last foam board he shaped in 2005 and his first hollow wooden board - "Old Number 1".
 That first wood board took almost 6 months to build because he was learning as he went.
-It had a flat deck and was slightly heavier than a similar foam board but, other than that, it looked are performed like any other foam board.
+It had a flat deck and was slightly heavier than a similar foam board but, other than that, it looked and performed like any other longboard.
 Since those days the boards have evolved into modern designs with domed decks and modern rocker profiles. .

 We feel very blessed to have lasted all these years in this industry.
 The real rush is knowing that, not only were we the first, but we've helped over 10,000 people build their "dream board".
 We are never too busy to answer questions and we'd love to help you build the nicest board you'll ever own.
 Contact me any time at email@example.com